datsoftlyngby/soft2019fall-si/docs/Sessions/Week40/Assignments/README.md

 or [https://www.softwaresuggest.com/us/bpm-business-process-management-software](https://www.softwaresuggest.com/us/bpm-business-process-management-software). <br>Some of these tools are meant for non-developers (low-code platforms), while others are used for facilitating the communication between the developers and business users and involve coding.
 1. Be able to _name some products_ and some _criteria for comparing_ them.
 2. Instead of focusing on the differences between the products, get acquainted with the standard, which most of them share in following: [BPMN 2.0.2](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation)
-3. Download the poster from http://www.bpmb.de/images/BPMN2_0_Poster_EN.pdf and try to learn from it what a BPMN diagram is and what is its role.
+3. Download the poster from http://www.bpmb.de/images/BPMN2_0_Poster_EN.pdf and try to learn from it _what a BPMN diagram is_ and _what is its role_.
 You will be able to experience it in the next sessions.